embriand/rockband-pwa/README.md

 Angular: 13.3
 Node: v17.9.0
 Ionic: 6.19.0
 TypeScript: 4.4
+Capacitor 3.5

+HTTP Server

 ## Description
-This project allow the management of Rock Bands data.
+This project allow the management of Rock Bands data as a PWA application.

 Refer to following repository process for database installation, API access and documentation information: